Is there any power in positive thinking?

 Question: "Is there any power in positive thinking?"

-One definition for positive thinking is “the act of reviewing thought processes and the actions they engender, in order to identify areas that need improvement, and then using the appropriate tools to change those thoughts or actions in a positive, goal-oriented way.”
-While it seems relatively harmless, the problem comes in believing that there is some kind of supernatural power in positive thinking.
-In this age of the prosperity gospel, there are many false doctrines confusing believers and unbelievers alike.
-These false doctrines are always the same—human ideas with different titles masquerading as truth.
-One such notion is the power of positive thinking.
+Answer: One definition for positive thinking is “the act of reviewing thought processes in order to identify areas that need improvement, and then using the appropriate tools to change those thoughts in a positive, goal-oriented way.”
+Of course, thinking positively is not wrong.
+The problem associated with “positive thinking” is in believing that there is some kind of supernatural power in positive thinking.
+In this age of rampant false doctrine and watered-down theology, the power of positive thinking has stood out as one of the more popular errors.
+False doctrines are similar in that they are human ideas masquerading as the truth.
+One such human idea is the power of positive thinking.

-In The Power of Positive Thinking, Peale used flawed religious concepts as well as subjective psychological theories to promote a false version of faith and hope.
-The theory is part of the “self-help” movement whereby a person tries to create his own reality with human efforts.
-But reality is truth and the truth is found in the Bible.
-People cannot create their own reality by fantasizing or trying to think it into existence.
-Thus, Dr. Peale’s theory is flawed because he does not base his theory on truth.
+In The Power of Positive Thinking, Peale used flawed religious concepts and subjective psychological theories to advance a false version of faith and hope.
+His theory is part of the “self-help” movement whereby a person tries to create his own reality with human effort, proper mental images, and willpower.
+But reality is truth, and the truth is found in the Bible.
+People cannot create their own reality by fantasizing or thinking it into existence.
+Peale’s theory is flawed because he did not base it on truth.

-So, if we want to better ourselves and make positive changes, we need to do more than attempt to think positively.
+If we want to better ourselves and make positive changes, we need to have more than the power of positive thinking.
 True spirituality will always start and end with our relationship to Christ.
 It is the Holy Spirit who is the key to changing one’s life, not our thoughts, and not our effort alone.
 As we actively yield to the Spirit, He will transform us.
-“We will grow to become in every respect the mature body of him who is the head, that is, Christ” (Ephesians 4:15), and we will know the reality of having “the mind of Christ” (1 Corinthians 2:16).
+Rather than seek help from psycho-babble, pseudo-religious books, or a self-generated power of positive thinking, we should rely on what God has already given us through His Spirit: “We have the mind of Christ” (1 Corinthians 2:16).